alliance-genome/agr_literature_service/docs/source/workflow_automation.rst

     The script transitions_add.py should be used to process these files.
     If you add new data files then the python script will need to be altered to find this data.
     Alterations include adding an import of the new file and adding another elif statement to run it.

+    Something that might need changing if needed at some point is to allow a list of mods in the dict element 'mod', Currently only one mod can be used or not_mod (to add all but that mod) and  'ALL' which adds to all mods.

 Automated jobs.
 ^^^^^^^^^^^^^^^